-Like many small towns & villages, its fortunes ebb & flow.
-Lautrec, just 30 mins (35 km) from Mazamet, seems to be on the up with a number of new eateries & boutique shops opening in recent years; and a new-found neatness & pride in the buildings & streets too.
+Like many small towns and villages, its fortunes ebb and flow.
+The medieval village of Lautrec, just 30 mins (35 km) from Mazamet, seems to be on the up with a number of new eateries and boutique shops opening in recent years.

-Its narrow streets occasionally spill into small squares, its main square, where the weekly (Friday) market still takes place, is a focal point for the community throughout the year.
-Its ‘arcades’, where once bartering and trading of animals would have taken place, now a place of shade from the high heat of summer.
+Its narrow streets occasionally spill into small squares that lend themselves to peaceful meandering.
+You will often see these wheat bouquets, which are actually lucky charms.
+According to the legend, they must be crafted with seven twigs on the seventh hour of the seventh day of the seventh month.
+The main square, where the weekly Friday market still takes place, is a focal point for the community throughout the year.
+Another typical architectural feature is the ‘arcades’, where bartering and trading of animals would used to take place, are now a place of shade from the high heat of summer.

-Since we opened La Villa in 2009, Lautrec has been a firm favourite for both us and our guests.
-A destination in its own right as a short trip; the village also features on two of our self-drive day tours.
-Renowned regionally for its rose garlic (and annual Fête de l’Ail) What has struck us in recent years is the village’s increasing number of quality eateries.
-Yes, you can still find a creperie & pizza restaurant (as you can in most French villages)… but now there’s a choice of four great little places to enjoy a lazy lunch or dinner.
+Lautrec has always been a firm favourite for both us and our guests.
+A destination in its own right as a short trip; this hilltop medieval village also features on two of our self-drive day tours.
+Renowned regionally for its rose garlic (and annual Fête de l’Ail), recent years have seen an increase in the village’s number of quality eateries.
+You can still find a creperie & pizza restaurant (as you can in most French villages), but hereùs our selection of three great little places to enjoy a lazy lunch or dinner.

 So, how & when should we plan a visit to Lautrec?

-- If your flight brings you via Toulouse (in either direction) we have a suggested scenic route with Lautrec being the last/first place to visit and is, therefore an ideal stop for lunch.
-We can let you know which restaurant(s) will be open on that specific day and also make an advanced reservation for you;
+- If your flight brings you via Toulouse (in either direction), we have a suggested scenic route with Lautrec being the last/first place to visit.
+Perfect for luch time!

-- If you undertaking either the Albi or Albigensian Bastide self-drive day tours; this will take you through Lautrec (again, it can be your first or final port of call during your day and is just 30 mins from La Villa) – Café Plùm or La Ferme au Village are perfect if you want just a morning coffee or afternoon cuppa should you not want a full meal;
+- Our Albi or Albigensian Bastide self-drive day tours will take you through Lautrec.
+Café Plùm or La Ferme au Village are perfect if you want just a morning coffee or afternoon cuppa.

 - If you wanted to spend a 1/2 day, arrive late morning and discover the Office of Tourisme, just inside the old village walls.
 Here you can see a scale model of how the village would have been during the Middle Ages with its perimeter walls intact, as well as one of the original communal bread ovens.
-Armed with a village plan, you can then visit the church and make your way up to the windmill for the vistas before lunch in one of the eateries (again, we can let you know what will be open and make a reservation for you).
+Armed with a village plan, you can then visit the church and make your way up to the windmill for the vistas before lunch in one of the eateries.
 Alternatively, visit nearby Castres in the morning and head to Lautrec in time for lunch.